Frequently Asked Questions

 Just call your local Tubman Heating branch if you’d like to talk this through.

 You will need a back-up generator and an uninterrupted power supply (UPS) to maintain power while the generator kicks in.

 Fortunately this is a rare occurrence, but if it is of serious importance to maintain your process you’ll need to have a back-up plan.
 Fuel supply outages, local or national, can be managed by having a dual fuel burner for your boiler.
 In the event of a gas outage the boiler can then run on diesel.

 The Approved Code of Practice for the Design, Safe Operation, Maintenance and Servicing of Boilers, which is part of the Health and Safety at Work Act 2015, states that steam boilers must be surveyed annually.
 Tubman Heating can provide survey services and arrange for an independent inspector to certify the boiler.

 It depends.
 A detailed assessment of your current set-up will be required.
 In many cases, the answer will be ‘no’ and a bigger boiler will need to be considered.

 The NZ Government has declared all coal fired boilers in the public sector to be replaced by 2025 and it is likely that there will be future restrictions for coal fired boilers as the country moves towards a net zero 2050.
-If you have access to reticulated gas this is your best alternative.
-There are real savings to be made in fuel costs; there are no storage requirements or delivery trucks; there will be no coal dust, less maintenance and greater reliability.
+If you have access to reticulated gas, this is your best alternative.
+There are real savings to be made in fuel costs; there are no storage requirements or delivery trucks; there will be no coal dust, less maintenance, and greater reliability.
 If there is no reticulated gas available, diesel can also provide fuel cost savings and reduce your need for storage.
 LPG is another option.
 Wood pellets are a great renewable energy source and some coal-fired boilers can be converted for biofuel use.

 Just call your local Tubman Heating branch at any time, 24 hours a day, 7 days a week.
 They have experienced service people on hand.